-'Extension-token', 'parameter' and 'value' are defined according to [RFC 822] and [RFC 1521].
+'Extension-token', 'parameter', 'tspecials' and 'value' are defined according to [RFC 2045] (which references [RFC 822] in the definition of some of these tokens). 'quoted-string' and 'DIGIT' are defined in [RFC 822].

 2.1 The Inline Disposition Type

 A bodypart should be marked 'inline' if it is intended to be displayed automatically upon display of the message.
 Inline bodyparts should be presented in the order in which they occur, subject to the normal semantics of multipart messages.